THE IRISH CENSUS FOR 1901 SHRAVOKEE

 There were two children Dennis Lane b1912 who died during World War 2 on October 21, 1944 and John Vincent Neville b1913 who married Vivian Faulkner in 1937.

 They had a son John Vincent Neville born 28th Sept, 1938

-The Arrival List & The Ship's Manifest, Line 15, for the Saxonia which arrived in New York on the 10th October, 1911 lists Michael Lane, aged 27, laborer,
+Michael Lane b1879 is shown on The Arrival List & The Ship's Manifest, Line 15, for the Saxonia which arrived in New York on the 10th October, 1911. the list shows Michael Lane, aged 27, laborer,

 It shows his nearest relative as his sister Kathleen Coleman of Limerick.